Executive Summary

 Questions for Your Evaluation

-These questions separate genuine Autonomous SOC capability from marketing claims:
+These questions separate genuine autonomous SOC capability from marketing claims:

 - Can the platform investigate alerts across your entire security stack, or only within specific tool categories?